Hugh de Puiset: Death and legacy

-Hugh was known for his extravagant tastes and opulent lifestyle, as well as his possession of a large library.
+Hugh was known for his extravagant tastes and opulent lifestyle, as well as his extensive library.
 He had a son, Henry, who was one of the hostages demanded by Longchamp in 1190.
 Another son was Hugh, who became chancellor for King Philip II of France.
-Both Henry and Hugh were the sons of the bishop's long term mistress, Alice de Percy.
+Both Henry and Hugh were the sons of the bishop's long-term mistress, Alice de Percy.
 Alice may have been the mother of two more of the bishop's sons, William, archdeacon of Northumberland, and Burchard, archdeacon of Durham and treasurer of York.
-He had a number of other mistresses but Alice was the most public, so much so that it caused a scandal, and closely resembled a marriage.
+He had a number of other mistresses but Alice was the most public, so much so that it caused a scandal and closely resembled a marriage.

 Hugh was not well known as a scholar.
 He did, however, serve as a patron to Roger of Hoveden, the medieval chronicler who started writing about 1169.
-He also commissioned two large Bibles, one of which still remains at Durham and is considered a masterpiece of book creation.
-This is Durham Cathedral Library Manuscript A. II.
+He also commissioned two large Bibles, one of which remains at Durham and is considered a masterpiece of book creation.
+It is Durham Cathedral Library Manuscript A. II.
 1.

 Hugh died on 3 March 1195, having ruled his diocese for an exceptionally long time, forty-two years.